 In June 2017, Oath Keepers participated in “March Against Sharia” rallies organized by ACT for America, an anti-immigrant hate group.
 The main message of these events is the false notion that Muslims are attempting to replace the American legal system with Sharia law.
 Oath Keepers claimed they were providing security for rally goers against imagined threats from the left.

 In December 2018, the Oath Keepers website advertised a call to action for a “Border Operation,” encouraging engagement in paramilitary activity to prevent the “invasion” of “illegals” into the country and to provide “security for border ranches and families,” presumably against immigrants, another exaggerated and unsupported claim propagated by the group.
-The group continued to plead with Trump to declare a national emergency to build his border wall, and even mobilized to Texas to execute a “security operation” along the border.
+The group continued to plead with Trump to declare a national emergency to build his border wall, attended a “We Build the Wall” event in Sunland Park, New Mexico, and mobilized to Texas for a “security operation” along the border.

 During the pandemic, and the installation of public health safety measures, Oath Keepers responded by claiming to “protect” and support businesses and business owners who reopened in defiance of these guidelines.